Xylambda/torchfitter/README.md

 * **I have a suggestion/question**

 Thank you!
 Do not hesitate to open an issue and I'll do my best to answer you.

-## TODO
-* Add support for EarlyStopping.
-* Add support for computing metrics in the training loop.
-* Improve `logger_kwargs` management.

 ## CREDITS
 <div>Icons made by <a href="https://www.flaticon.com/authors/vignesh-oviyan"